 Part of the underwriting and approval process includes the file being reviewed by the credit committee.

 - In order for the file to go to the credit committee, the underwriter signed off on the loan and the credit committee will just needs to review it

 - Once the credit committee agrees with the underwriter’s recommendation, the loan file gets back to the underwriter and a conditional approval is issued

-Qualifying For Condotel And Non-Warrantable Condo Loans: Purchases
+Qualifying For Condotel And Non-Warrantable Condo Loans On Purchases

 On condotel purchase loans here are the requirements: